tungnhitran/Homepage-test/content/home/experience.md

         * available online and in open-access
         * running on mostly administrative data
         * and a platform for scientific research and policy support
-  - title: Researcher
-    company: Beamm.brussels
-    company_url: ''
-    company_logo: Beamm-br
-    location: Brussels
-    date_start: '2020-01-02'
-    date_end: ''
-    description: |2-
-        Beamm.brussels is

-        * a project to built a comprehensive tax-benefit microsimulation model for the Brussels Capital Region
-        * available online and in open-access at beamm.brussels (coming soon)
-        * running on a micro-dataset representing the population of the Brussels Capital Region
-        * focussing on tax-benefit competences of the Region
-        * beamm.brussels is funded by Innoviris in the Prospective Research for Brussels program

 design: